DeeJayLSP/pixel-ultima-font/README.md

 ![Pixel Ultima Logo](https://github.com/DeeJayLSP/pixel-ultima-font/raw/main/logo/logo-preview.png)
 -----------------------------------------------------------

-Pixel Ultima is pixelated font made after its author not finding big enough pixel fonts for what he was planning, which included Esperanto characters.
+Pixel Ultima is a pixel font made after its author searched for a big font that included many characters and ended not finding one.

 It includes most Latin-1 characters plus Esperanto.